Tourism» open the printable major» search for more Areas of Study

 Some occupations require a higher level of completed study than an undergraduate degree, and for this reason it is worthwhile considering the range of postgraduate study options available.
 Postgraduate study may also be useful for specialising in a particular area, or to stimulate career change.
 Some of the postgraduate study options following the Bachelor of Science include:

 Graduates majoring in Tourism will be able to pursue a variety of careers in the travel and tourism industry for both private and public companies, as well as some government roles.
-Below is a list of some of the typical opportunities for Bachelor of Business graduates who have majored in Leisure and Tourism Management.
+Below is a list of some of the typical opportunities for Bachelor of Business graduates who have majored in Tourism.

 Not everyone uses their degree in the same way and the transferable skills gained through university study may allow graduates to pursue a range of careers that might not be directly linked to their study.
-Below is a sample list of job titles that might be suitable for someone with the skills gained during the Bachelor of Business, majoring in Leisure and Tourism Management.
+Below is a sample list of job titles that might be suitable for graduates with the skills gained majoring in Tourism.

 - Business Analyst/Consultant